ShreyaKapoor18/StatisticalPhysics/README.md

 Statistics of ensemble of partcles

 Simulations using Scilab Software

-The following concepts have been used:
+File Description

+# AllStats
+Plot the distribution function for energies at different temperatures
-1. Maxwell Boltzmann Statistics
+1. Fermi Dirac Statistics
-2. Bose-Einstein Statistics
+2. Bose Einstein Statistics
-3. Fermi-Dirac Statistics
+3. Maxwell Boltzmann Statistics